alpine-sec/SPECTR3/README.md

 - [ ] Add option to share all drives in different targets
 - [ ] Add option to install as a service
+- [X] Add option to run as daemon in background
 - [X] Tunnelized and encrypted connections
 - [ ] Multiplatform easy client
 - [ ] Others cool things...